 Please refer to the Rackham Graduate School Academic Policies for rules about transfer of credit into the Master's degree program.
 The Ph.D. program does not accept transfer credit.

 All CSE graduate programs are intended for day-time students.
-Some aster's students choose a part-time schedule of one course per term.
+Some Master's students choose a part-time schedule of one course per term.
+Students working full-time would need cooperation from their employer as we do not offer evening or weekend classes.

 We require GRE General Test scores and, for most international students, TOEFL scores.
 We also require official transcripts and three letters of recommendation.
 Please follow the application instructions carefully.